-Alex says, “The process of applying for the JMK really sharpens your thinking about putting on a production.
+“The process of applying for the JMK really sharpens your thinking about putting on a production.
 It’s a chance to build relationships with designers, producers and other creatives and to ask big questions about the work you want to make.
 To answer those questions then be given the opportunity to put the play on for real is absolutely thrilling.
-I can’t thank the Trust enough for giving me the space and support to make that wish a reality.”
+I can’t thank the Trust enough for giving me the space and support to make that wish a reality.” – Alex Brown

-The recipient of the 2013 year’s runner up prize, funded by the Ian Ritchie Foundation, is Kim Pearce with her production of Road by Jim Cartwright.
+The recipient of the 2013 runner up prize, funded by the Ian Ritchie Foundation, was Kim Pearce with her production of Road by Jim Cartwright.

 The other 2013 finalists were Tom Bailey, Michael Bryher, Mel Hillyard, Anna Marsland and Jennifer Tang.